 Under this legislation, you and the builder must meet at the house just before closing to thoroughly inspect the property and record any deficiencies.

-It is typical for a builder to reserve the right to have its workers and subcontractors enter the property for the purpose of performing warranty work, and to inspect lot grading and effect corrective measures in the grading.
-Builders also usually register prohibitions against altering the grading prior to the full and final approval of lot grading in the subdivision by the municipality.
-There can also be requirements that you grant certain legal rights to the municipality after closing, for the purpose of installing catch basins and other infrastructure on the property.
+It is typical for a builder to reserve the right to have its workers and subcontractors enter the property to perform warranty work and to inspect lot grading and effect corrective measures in the grading.
+Builders also usually register prohibitions against altering the grading before the full and final approval of lot grading in the subdivision by the municipality.
+There can also be requirements that you grant certain legal rights to the municipality after closing, to install catch basins and other infrastructure on the property.
 These are the sorts of details that your lawyer will be able to warn you against if your lawyer has a chance to review the agreement before you sign it.

-If you have managed to reach this point in this article, you will understand that what I have said is very general in nature, and that not every comment or point applies to every situation.
-Therefore, you should not rely on anything in this article without first consulting your own lawyer about how the particular issue or point applies to you.
+If you have managed to reach this point in this article, you will understand that what we have said is very general, and that not every comment or point applies to every situation.
+Therefore, you should not rely on anything in this article without first consulting your lawyer about how the particular issue or point applies to you.